mcaceresb/tablefill/docs/usage/02matrix-input.md

 !!! info "Warning"
     This page is under construction

+!!! note "Note"
+    This section was adapted from the readme for the original tablefill.py

 Input files must be tab-delimited rows of numbers or characters, preceded by `<label>`.
 The numbers can be arbitrarily long, can be negative, and can also be in scientific notation.